 Theater criticism published in journals is most often written by professors of theatre at universities and active practitioners in the field!
 It is current and usually narrowly focused, such as a study of a performance, an examination of performance theory, or an analysis of genre, play or theatre movement.
 References are included to document the sources of information.

-Use the Article databases below to find journal articles.
+Use the Article Databases listed in the box below to find journal articles.

 Create a MyEBSCO Account